-Drawing on the World Bank's definition (2023) of refugee entrepreneurs, we selected Ukrainian citizens based on the following criteria: (1) Participants willingly accepting to share their experiences; (2) Participants identifying themselves as a refugee; (3) participants residing in either the United Kingdom or Romania during the study and (4) participants involved in formal or informal entrepreneurship.
+Drawing on the World Bank's definition (2023) of refugee entrepreneurs, we selected Ukrainian citizens based on the following criteria: (1) Participants willingly accepting to share their experiences; (2) Participants identifying themselves as a refugee; (3) Participants residing in either the UK or Romania during the study, and (4) Participants involved in formal or informal entrepreneurship.
 It is well known that refugees are hard to reach due to being socially stigmatised (Abebe, 2023).
-The researchers in this study have experience investigating different migrant communities; two share an Eastern European cultural heritage with the participants.
+The researchers in this study have experience investigating different migrant communities, and two of them share an Eastern European cultural heritage with the participants.
 The researchers employed various convenience sampling techniques, including traditional and social media e-snowballing, to reach participants who were geographically dispersed and difficult to access due to their vulnerability (Chitac and Knowles, 2019).
 E-snowballing, as described by Chitac and Knowles (2019), is a distinctive sampling technique that leverages the publicly accessible social media profiles of subscribers to privately invite potential participants using platforms such as Facebook and LinkedIn.
-This iterative method reduces the influence of selection bias and gate-keeper reliance.
+This iterative method reduces the influence of selection bias and gatekeeper reliance

-The sampling process has resulted in seven participants in the United Kingdom and six in Romania.
-Our sample adheres to IPA's recommended practice of prioritising in-depth understanding of participant experiences and meanings (Alase, 2017) over generalisation (Saunders et al., 2019), and reflects the interpretative tradition of refugee entrepreneurship research which has used samples between one to seven participants (Adeeko and Treanor, 2022; Khademi et al., 2024; Street et al., 2022).
-Additionally, besides following the IPA tradition, the decision on our sample size was based on empirical saturation, defined as the point at which further interviews yielded no new emergent themes (Saunders et al., 2019).
+The sampling process has resulted in seven participants in the UK and six in Romania.
+Our sample adheres to IPA's recommended practice of prioritising in-depth understanding of participants' experiences and meanings (Alase, 2017) over generalisation (Saunders et al., 2019), and reflects the interpretative tradition of refugee entrepreneurship research, which has used samples of one to seven participants (Adeeko and Treanor, 2022; Khademi et al., 2024; Street et al., 2022).
+Additionally, besides following the IPA tradition, the decision of our sample size was based on empirical saturation, defined as the point at which further interviews yielded no new emergent themes (Saunders et al., 2019).

-Table 2 details the Ukrainian women refugee entrepreneur demographics.
+Table 2 details the Ukrainian women refugee entrepreneurs' demographics.